JetBrains/intellij-sdk-docs/products/android_studio.md

 It's also helpful to be familiar with [Java Swing](https://docs.oracle.com/javase/8/javase-clienttechnologies.htm).
 Once completed, plugins can be packaged and distributed at [JetBrains Plugin Repository](https://plugins.jetbrains.com).

-Android Studio plugins are not Android modules or apps to run in the Android operating system, such as on a smartphone or tablet.
+Android Studio plugins are not Android modules or apps to run in the Android operating system, such as smartphones or tablets.

 ## Configuring IntelliJ Platform Projects for Android Studio Plugin Development
 To create a new Android Studio plugin project, follow the tutorial on the [Getting Started with Gradle](/tutorials/build_system/prerequisites.md) page.